Some links in this post may be affiliate links

 Acalypha hispida is native to Malesia and Papuasia and has become naturalized to United States, Mexico, Nicaragua and Belize.
 The species name, 'hispida' is Latin for 'bristly', which refers to the pendant flowers which vaguely resemble brushes.
 The common name, 'Chenille' is French for Caterpillar.

-Chenille Plants can grow to a height of upto 5-8 feet which places these plants among the best flowering plants for indoor hanging baskets.
+Chenille stems can grow to a height of upto 5-8 feet.

 Red Hot Cat Tail is dioecious, meaning male and female flowers are on different plants.
 The female flowers consist of a simple row of pistils covered in downy catkins and can grow up to 18 inches long.
 The male flowers are not showy, plants offered as ornamentals are all females.

 No. Acalypha hispida is non-toxic to humans and pets as outlined by ASPCA.
-Chenille Plants are safe for cats and dogs.
-They are safe to grow in the home.
+Chenille Plants are safe for cats, dogs and other pets.

 Chenile Plant care requires regular pruning to control growth.
 Repotting is only needed when the plant becomes potbound.
 Keep reading for more on these growing conditions and how to achieve them.